 After writing this song, I began to imagine it as a three generation play, depicting the issues that emerged between this “Rosie the Riveter” generation, their daughters, and the millenial generation of today’s women.

 Fast forward 5 years, and I have now writen a full length musical by the same name, Riveted, including three acts, 10 songs and a cast of 10 or so singers/sctors.

-The first public presentation of Riveted will be a staged reading via Playwright’s Platform on Sunday, November 3, 2019 at 6 pm.
-This reading is open to the public.
+The first public presentation of Riveted was a public staged reading via Playwright’s Platform on Sunday, November 3, 2019 at 6 pm.
+As Short segment of this reading as available below.

 Another public staged reading will occur at Club Passim on March 28, 2020.
 Doors open at 1 pm, the reading will begin at 2 pm.